Brendon-Mendicino/cstructimpl/README.md

 - Define Python classes that map directly to C `struct`s
 - Parse raw bytes into typed objects with a single method call
+- Serialize a class to raw bytes using built-in type system
 - Built-in type system for common C primitives
 - Support for nested structs
 - Flexible extension via the `BaseType` protocol